vfarcic/devops26/manuscript/13-pipeline-extension-model.md

 * Create new **AKS** cluster: [aks-jx-serverless.sh](TODO:)
 * Use an **existing** cluster: [install-serverless.sh](TODO:)

 We will not need the `jx-serverless` project we created in the previous chapter.
-If you are reusing the cluster and Jenkins X installation, you might want to remove it and same a bit of resources.
+If you are reusing the cluster and Jenkins X installation, you might want to remove it and save a bit of resources.

 W> Please replace `[...]` with your GitHub user before executing the commands that follow.